NKeklikian/ipblocklistservice/DOCS.md

 #### Future improvements on list sync

+Currently the list is being updated every hour.
 Depending on how much the public list is trusted to update exactly every 24 hours, many improvements can be made: